openhab/openhab-docs/tutorials/getting_started/rules_overview.md

 Some are native and can be used out of the box with openHAB and some require installation of additional services which interact with openHAB through its Rest API.

-The list is sorted alphabetically by name.
+The list is sorted alphabetically by name and it is meant as a starting point for further research.

 | Name                | Native             | Language/Graphical  | Notes                         |
 |---------------------|--------------------|---------------------|-------------------------------|